varunGannavarapu/Algorithms/README.md

 Below is a list of topics discussed.
 It is recommended that users follow along in the manner listed below, as some of the later topics do build upon earlier topics.
 It is assumed that those who reference this understand basic variable types and how to store information in arrays.

 1. Data Structures
-  a.
-Linked Lists
+    1. Linked Lists
-  b.
-Union-Find
+    2. Union-Find
-  c.
-Stacks
+    3. Stacks
-  d.
-Queues
+    4. Queues
-  e.
-Priority Queues
+    5. Priority Queues
-  f.
-Binary Search Trees
+    6. Binary Search Trees
-  g.
-Balanced Search Trees
+    7. Balanced Search Trees
-  h.
-Hash Tables
+    8. Hash Tables
 2. Sorting
-  a.
-Selection Sort
+    1. Selection Sort
-  b.
-Insertion Sort
+    2. Insertion Sort
-  c.
-Merge Sort
+    3. Merge Sort
-  d.
-Quick Sort
+    4. Quick Sort
-  e.
-Shell Sort
+    5. Shell Sort
-  f.
-Radix Sort
+    6. Radix Sort
-  g.
-Topological Sort
+    7. Topological Sort
 3. Searching
-  a.
-Breadth First Search
+    1. Breadth First Search
-  b.
-Depth First Search
+    2. Depth First Search
-  c.
-Substring Search
+    3. Substring Search
-  d.
-Undirected Graphs
+    4. Undirected Graphs
-  e.
-Directed Graphs
+    5. Directed Graphs
-  f.
-Minimum Spanning Trees
+    6. Minimum Spanning Trees
-  g.
-Shortest Path
+    7. Shortest Path
 4. Regular Expressions
 5. Data Compression